Rapid application development for beginners

 RAD has a defined set of four steps needed to complete a project.
 The goal of RAD is to reduce planning time and focus on the construction and build of your product.
 So even if some steps are repeated, this results in a product that both your team and stakeholders can be proud of.

 - Define project requirements.
-Here everyone involved—you, developers, software users, and stakeholders—define, research, and finalise the scope and requirements of your project, such as goals, expectations, timelines, and budget.
-Either through a kick-off or creative brief, stakeholders will propose their vision, and your IT decision makers and developers help finalise all of those requirements.
+Here everyone involved—you, developers, software users, and stakeholders—define, research, and finalize the scope and requirements of your project, such as goals, expectations, timelines, and budget.
+Either through a kick-off or creative brief, stakeholders will propose their vision, and your IT decision makers and developers help finalize all of those requirements.
 One of the benefits of the RAD method is that even though you’ve decided on your requirements, you can easily switch gears at any time in the development cycle.

 - Build prototypes.
 Next, your team begins to build out models and prototypes.
 The goal is to rapidly produce a working model to present to the stakeholder.
 Developers and designers work together to ensure they’re meeting stakeholder goals and requirements.
 During the early stages of prototyping, developers have opportunities to create workarounds that produce a working product without sacrificing quality.
 As the team builds a working product, here’s where user experience, testing, and feedback plays a crucial role.